thingco/shared-frontend-libs/packages/data-transformers/README.md

 yarn add @thingco/data-transformers
 ```

+> **NOTE** this library makes use of the browser `Intl` API.
+This is not an issue on web or on iOS, but the JS Core version used by React Native on Android does not include the API, and will need a polyfill.

 ## Usage (formatters)

 The `useFormatter()` hook returns a collection of formatter functions.
 Just give them a string or number and they will return a locale- and config-aware formatted string.